Ascend Learning & Innovation Fund FAQs

-Innovation in this context can range from the ‘brand new’ to creative ways of applying / adapting / scaling existing approaches for the first time in a particular location or thematic field.
-It is not necessarily high-tech, but addresses a known challenge, is driven by learning and supports a vision for scalability and accelerating impact.
+Innovation in this context is not just limited to high-tech or brand new solutions, but is about i) developing and testing creative solutions to known challenges ii) focusing on learning and being open to adapt as innovation has an inherent risk of failure and iii) supporting a vision for scalability and increasing impact.
 Examples of innovative work may include bringing in learning from outside of the NTD sector or bridging the gap between research and implementation.

 4. My project idea takes place in a country outside of the thirteen Ascend West & Central Africa countries – can I still apply?

 Projects can operate in more than one country.
 You must provide relevant information for the proposed activities in each country, outlining the operational context and providing specific details of the problems to be addressed in this context.
 The project does not have to follow the same approach in each country, but all project activities must contribute to achieving the project outcome.
 You should provide a clear rationale for working in multiple locations/countries and demonstrate how there will be cross-learning between the countries.

 5. Can projects take place in more than one country?